ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Findings

 \bheading{Overworked ANMs and Doctors} ASHAs shared that they usually seek answers from ANMs or occasionally from doctors during monthly training sessions.
 However, because ANMs and doctors are often busy, ASHAs reported prioritizing their questions and feeling hesitant in asking ``\textit{simple questions}'' (ASHA11).
 ASHAs feared being judged, as they had been scolded in the past for not knowing basic information.
 In contrast, \ashabot{} provided a non-judgemental platform, allowing many ASHAs to ask anything without hesitation. \begin{quote} ``\textit{Some questions stay in my mind, I do not ask ANMs or doctors... but with the bot, I can ask anything... (e.g., Once) there was a crowd, it was chaotic, and I mistakenly gave the vaccine (intended) for a 3.5-month-old child to a 2.5 month old and vice versa.
 I asked \ashabot{}...
 It said that }`\textsf{You can give the missed vaccine next month... so the babies can get vaccinated within 6 months.}'\textit{ I was relaxed...
 Otherwise I would have visited those children's homes again and again to make sure that they were okay.}'' -- ASHA10 \end{quote}

 With multiple responsibilities and limited time, ANMs and doctors often provide ``\textit{short}'' and ``\textit{cut to cut}'' (ASHA10) answers to ASHAs.
 In contrast, \ashabot{} offered detailed, nuanced responses, equipping ASHAs to make informed decisions.
 ASHAs felt that they could ask \ashabot{} as many follow-up questions as needed without any concerns for time constraints or expecting impatience, like they had to experience sometimes with ANMs and doctors.
 This freedom allowed them to explore topics in depth and revisit information until they fully understood it. \begin{quote} ``\textit{I asked about haemoglobin deficiency...
 The bot said }`\textsf{If you eat this vegetable, this will happen, eat daal [lentils], eat this, eat that.}'\textit{ It's a detailed explanation, so I understand it well.
-But ma'am [ANM] only tells me the main point: `}The haemoglobin needs to be at this level... take the medicines, done.'\textit{ The (bot) is better, because the patient might not even need to take medicines.}'' -- ASHA3 \end{quote} Reflecting on their initial struggles, older ASHAs perceived \ashabot{} to be particularly beneficial for newer ASHAs.
-They noted that these ASHAs, who often possess less knowledge and skills, hesitate more when interacting with ANMs and doctors.
+But ma'am [ANM] only tells me the main point: `}The haemoglobin needs to be at this level... take the medicines, done.'\textit{ The (bot) is better, because the patient might not even need to take medicines.}'' -- ASHA3 \end{quote} \chimohit{ Older ASHAs found \ashabot{} especially useful for staying up-to-date on new information on vaccinations, medicines, and contraceptive methods.
+The bot helped them avoid the embarrassment they sometimes felt when asking questions to ANMs, who were often younger than them.
+Reflecting on their own initial struggles, these older ASHAs also acknowledged \ashabot{}'s importance for newer ASHAs, who often lack experience and confidence, and feel hesitant to approach ANMs and doctors. }

 We note that despite ASHAs' shift to using \ashabot{}, it was not seen as a replacement for the feedback and support provided by ANMs, nor did it undermine the ANMs' perceived authority.
 Instead, ANMs recognized \ashabot{} as a time-saving tool that could potentially reduce their workload by offering ASHAs the ability to independently resolve their questions.
 Many ASHAs noted that their ANMs encouraged them to use the bot not only to address their immediate doubts, but also to expand their knowledge beyond the basics.